最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | DIM objShell |

-Place its shortcut in C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp
+Place its shortcut under C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp.

-, the client will detect DNS changes and update the connection to the new server.
+This way, when I switch the server for frp.imzlpe.me, the client will detect the DNS change and update to connect to the new server.

 Conclusion